Transitioning from Female Fisherman to Motherhood with Serena Dabney

 Commercial fishing is a male-dominated industry across the board.
 Fishing is so uncertain.
 You don’t know what’s going to happen when you go out there.
 It also takes a lot of physical work, and women tend to be needed at home.

-I think there’s a lot of other fisheries in the world where women can find more balance.
-Like, lobster fishing on the East Coast where you get up early and do your thing.
+I think there are a lot of other fisheries in the world where women can find more balance.
+Like, lobster fishing on the East Coast, where you get up early and do your thing.
 It’s like going to a job and coming home every night versus going to remote Western Alaska for months at a time.

 For me, I needed to not fish anymore to make space in my life for a family.